AFK Journey: Gameplay

 AFK Journey retains the idle mechanics from AFK Arena, allowing players to earn resources over time depending on their current AFK progress level, which is increased by completing battle stages.
 The hero and equipment levels are both shared across the entire roster.

 The combat unfolds automatically on a tile board, where the heroes are strategically positioned before the start.
 With six distinct classes — Tank, Warrior, Marksman, Mage, Rogue, and Support — each hero brings different skills and abilities.
-The players can manually cast each hero's Ultimate ability, slowing down the action until the move is made.
+The players can manually cast each hero's Ultimate ability, slowing down the action until the move is made, or can be set to automatic.
 During battles, the players can utilize environmental mechanisms like flamethrowers and landmines, as well as the terrain itself, to gain a tactical edge over the enemies.

 All heroes can be strengthened either by increasing their resonance or by ascending them to higher tiers, such as Supreme+ or Paragon.
 Depending on the ascension requirements of their number of copies, heroes can be A-level or S-level.
 They are obtained through a gacha system, which utilizes in-game currencies.
 These currencies can be earned by participating in events or purchased directly within the game.

 AFK Journey features an open world with several regions to explore.
 Various puzzles scattered across the map give rewards upon completion, while teleportation points allow for fast travel.

-In addition to main and side quests, the game has several separate modes, including: Dream Realm (daily boss challenges with varying difficulty levels), Arena (PvP battles against other players to climb the ranks), Legend Trial: (ascending a tower using heroes from a specific faction, with difficulty increasing on each floor), Honor Duel (PvP mode with a randomized artifact and initial formation), Arcane Labyrinth (roguelike mode with the goal of clearing the stages) and Battle Drills (following a route along with guild members to defeat the final boss).
+In addition to main and side quests, the game has several separate modes, including: Dream Realm (daily boss challenges with varying difficulty levels), Arena (PvP battles against other players to climb the ranks), Supreme Arena (A ranked PvP system that consist of three battles for each player.), Legend Trial: (ascending a tower using heroes from a specific faction, with difficulty increasing on each floor), Honor Duel (PvP mode with a randomized artifact and initial formation), Arcane Labyrinth (roguelike mode with the goal of clearing the stages) and Battle Drills (following a route along with guild members to defeat the final boss).
 The players can also form or join guilds, collaborating with others to tackle guild events.

 A new season in AFK Journey begins every four months, each introducing a new storyline and themed events.
-The first narrative story, known as the Starter Story, is followed by three distinct seasons: Song of Strife, Waves of Intrigue and Chains of Eternity.
+The first narrative story, known as the Starter Story, is followed by eight distinct seasons: Song of Strife, Waves of Intrigue, Chains of Eternity, Echoes of Dissent, Thorns of Devotion, Tower of Memory, Crown of Ashes and Veil of Memories.